 - Eating or body image concerns

-Group therapy is a series of therapy sessions that usually includes five to ten people and one or two group facilitators.
-Depending on the semester and the need, various groups are offered.
-Typical groups offered include the following:
+Group therapy is a series of therapy sessions that usually includes five to ten students and one or two group leaders.
+Groups are offered based on specific campus needs each semester.

 Substance Abuse Counseling